Candid (organization): Merger

-Education and training

-Candid provides both free and paid training services to help organizations and individuals seeking funding.
-Educational programs include the funding research process, proposal writing, grantmakers and their giving, nonprofit management and sustainability, and related topics.
-Many foundations, including the largest in the U.S., the Bill & Melinda Gates Foundation, refer their grant applicants and grantees to them for further assistance in finding funding.
+Controversy

+Guidestar has been criticized for its lack of transparency.
+Guidestar provided high ratings for charities whose legitimacy had been called into question.

+Guidestar's merger with Center was also criticized as a conflict of interest due to Center's services towards non-profits.

+Some in the sector see possible downfalls, including data access becoming too expensive and Candid remaining neutral.

 Research

 Candid analyzes and interprets the data it collects on foundations and their giving to inform the philanthropic sector and the broader public about patterns and trends in foundation growth, giving, and practice.
 Original research is conducted on international, national, regional, and special topic trends, as well as trends within specific types of grantmaking organizations – including corporate, family, and community foundations.
 Various media sources and news publications regularly cite their statistics, including The Chronicle of Philanthropy and The New York Times.
 Specific recent research projects look at capacity building, human rights funding, funding for U.S. democracy, and funding for disaster relief and recovery.